elastic/logstash-docs-md/docs/lsr/plugins-outputs-gelf.md

 Ignore these fields when `ship_metadata` is set.
 Typically this lists the fields used in dynamic values for GELF fields.

 ### `level` [plugins-outputs-gelf-level]

 * Value type is [array](value-types.md#array)
-* Default value is `["%{{severity}}", "INFO"]`
+* Default value is `["%{severity}", "INFO"]`

 The GELF message level.
-Dynamic values like `%{{level}}` are permitted here; useful if you want to parse the *log level* from an event and use that as the GELF level/severity.
+Dynamic values like `%{level}` are permitted here; useful if you want to parse the *log level* from an event and use that as the GELF level/severity.

-Values here can be integers [0..7] inclusive or any of "debug", "info", "warn", "error", "fatal" (case insensitive).
-Single-character versions of these are also valid, "d", "i", "w", "e", "f", "u" The following additional severity\_labels from Logstash’s  syslog\_pri filter are accepted: "emergency", "alert", "critical",  "warning", "notice", and "informational".
+Values here can be integers \[0..7] inclusive or any of "debug", "info", "warn", "error", "fatal" (case insensitive).
+Single-character versions of these are also valid, "d", "i", "w", "e", "f", "u" The following additional severity\\\_labels from Logstash’s syslog\\\_pri filter are accepted: "emergency", "alert", "critical", "warning", "notice", and "informational".

 ### `port` [plugins-outputs-gelf-port]